edelyn/NpmPackages/signalr/README.md

 }
 ```

-### NAITSignalRProvider config (optional)
+### NAITSignalRProvider config

-If you have any overrides (or or not using an .env file), you can specify the configuration defaults here as well.
 You can set the url, default hubname, getAuthToken (for authenticated calls), or enable the debug panel.

 You only need to specify the items you are overriding/need.